ovotech/kafka-serialization/doc/src/README.md

 ## About this README

-The code samples in this README file are checked using [tut](https://github.com/tpolecat/tut).
+The code samples in this README file are checked using [mdoc](https://github.com/scalameta/mdoc).

-This means that the `README.md` file is generated from `doc/src/main/tut/README.md`.
+This means that the `README.md` file is generated from `docs/src/README.md`.
 If you want to make any changes to the README, you should:

-1. Edit `doc/src/main/tut/README.md`
+1. Edit `docs/src/README.md`
-2. Run `sbt tut` to regenerate `./README.md`
+2. Run `sbt mdoc` to regenerate `./README.md`
 3. Commit both files to git